stephen-rowan/stephen-rowan/README.md

 * **GitHub** :https://github.com/Quality-Assurance-DAO
 * **Ideascale page** : https://cardano.ideascale.com/a/dtd/Quality-Assurance-DAO/351678-48088

-Project Catalyst : Comprehensive NFT Framework Collaboration
+ NFT-DAO/Governance-HOLON funded by Project Catalyst
 ============================================================

 The NFT DAO Collaboration is an initiative to bring Non Fungible Tokens (NFTs) to [Cardano](https://cardano.org/) using Distributed Autonomous Organisation (DAO).
 For a broad overview see the [NFT-DAO website](https://nft-dao.org/).